 Cleveland Clinic is organized into patient-centered institutes based around single diseases or organ systems.
 Each institute combines medical and surgical services at the same location under the same leadership to improve patient care and experience.
 Each institute is required to establish benchmarks and measure and improve quality.
 Institutes are also required to publish annual outcomes guides showing volumes, results, innovations, publications and other information relevant to patients and referring physicians.

 Data and outcomes reporting

 Since 2004, all clinical specialties at Cleveland Clinic have been required to collect and publish comprehensive data on procedures, volumes, mortality, complications and innovations every year.
-More than 14 outcomes books – for cancer, heart disease, urology and other conditions – rolled off the presses and were uploaded to our webpages this year.
 All of this data is helping us to identify opportunities and implement new processes that standardize approaches, reduce variability, and improve outcomes.
 It helps referring physicians make informed choices when they consider sending their patients to Cleveland Clinic for specialized care.
 Transparency is an essential part of our culture.
 Cleveland Clinic was the first major medical center to publish all physicians’ corporate and industry relationships on the organization’s public website as part of their professional profile.

 Health information technology